google/oboe/docs/GettingStarted.md

     MyCallback myCallback;
     builder.setCallback(&myCallback);

 Declare a ManagedStream.
 Make sure it is declared in an appropriate scope (e.g.the member of a managing class).
-Avoid declaring as a global.
+Avoid declaring it as a global.
 ```
 oboe::ManagedStream managedStream;
 ```